Cox's Bazar

 Cox's Bazar (Note: /ˌkɒksɪz bəˈzɑːr/ KOK-siz bə-ZAHR; কক্সবাজার, /bn/) is a city, fishing port, tourism centre, and the headquarters of the Cox's Bazar District and Cox's Bazar Sadar Upazila in south-eastern Bangladesh.
-The city has a population of about 196,000 making it the 26th largest city in Bangladesh.
-Cox's Bazar Beach, the longest uninterrupted naturally occurring sea beach in the world, is a major tourist attraction.
+The city has a population of about 196,000.
+Cox's Bazar Beach is a major tourist attraction.

 Administration

 The city is administered by a Pourashava named Cox's Bazar Municipality.
 It covers an area of 23.4 km2 with 58 mahallas and 27 wards and as of 2022 had a population of nearly 200,000.
-Cox's Bazar is connected by road and air with the city of Chattogram.
+Cox's Bazar is connected by road and air with the city of Chittagong.

+The municipality is currently in process of being ugraded into a city corporation.

 Etymology

 Cox's Bazar derives its name from Captain Hiram Cox, an officer of the British East India Company and Superintendent of Palongkee outpost.
 To commemorate his role in refugee rehabilitation work, a market was established and named after him.

-Cox's Bazar is also known by the name Panowa, which translates literally as "yellow flower."
+Cox's Bazar is also known by the name Panowa, which translates literally as "yellow flower".
 An old name was "Palongkee".

 History

 During the early 9th century, the greater Chittagong area, including Cox's Bazar, was under the rule of Arakan kings until its conquest by the Mughals in 1666.
 When the Mughal Prince Shah Shuja was passing through the hilly terrain of the present-day Cox's Bazar on his way to Arakan, he was attracted to its scenic and captivating beauty.
 He commanded his forces to camp there.
 His retinue of one thousand palanquins stopped there for some time.
-A place named Dulahazara, meaning "one thousand palanquins," still exists in the area.
+A place named Dulahazara, meaning "one thousand palanquins", still exists in the area.
 After the Mughals, the place came under the control of the Tipras and the Arakanese, followed by the Portuguese and then the British.

 The name Cox's Bazar originated from British East India Company (EIC) official Hiram Cox, who was appointed as the Superintendent of Palonki (today's Cox's Bazar) outpost.
 He succeeded Warren Hastings, who became the Governor of Bengal following the passage of the Regulating Act 1773.
 Cox embarked upon the task of rehabilitation and settlement for the Arakanese refugees in the area.
 He rehabilitated many refugees in the area, but died in 1799 before finishing his work.
 To commemorate him, a market was established and named after him, called Cox's Bazar.
 Cox's Bazar was first established in 1854 and became a municipality in 1869.

 After the Indian Rebellion of 1857, Company rule in India came to an end and was replaced by the British Crown.
 As a result, Cox's Bazar was declared a district of the Bengal Province under the British Crown.